bioinformatics-core-shared-training/data-sharing/slides.md

 ----

-"Publicly funded research data are a public good, produced in the public interest, which should be made openly available with as few restrictions as possible..."
+"Publicly funded research data are a **public good**, produced in the public interest, which should be made **openly available** with as few restrictions as possible..."

 http://www.rcuk.ac.uk/research/datapolicy/